Ngaoundéré: Road

 There is a paved road, albeit with some potholes, extending from Ngaoundéré to Garoua and Maroua, and Chad.

 The main goods are bananas, fruits and general goods from the south.
 The north sends cotton stemming from North and Chad, and cattle from Adamaoua towards the south.

 Air

 Ngaoundéré Airport has a 1.6 km strip, capable of accepting Boeing 737 and similar aircraft.
 In the 1980s and early 1990s, the airport had several flights a week to both Yaoundé and Douala in the south, Garoua in the north, and N'Djamena, Chad.
 Because of economic decline and the decline of the national carrier, Cameroon Airlines, the airport currently sees very little traffic, if any.
 The airports ICAO code is FKKN while the IATA code is NGE.

 Radio

 Ngaoundéré is linked to the Cameroonian microwave network, but the system is not very reliable.
 The Fulani radio station Sawtu Linjiila is located in the city.

 Internet

 Many private companies have two-way satellite communications and there are many cybercafés in the city.

 Mining

-There are bauxite deposits in the vicinity.
+There are bauxite deposits in the vicinity, especially at Minim, Martap.